pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step5.md

 This build should now successfully publish the provider contract and evidence, and it will pass on the `can-i-deploy` step before it tries to deploy.
 This is because the provider has no consumers, so is safe to deploy.

-After you have pushed your changes to the workflow files, the provider pipeline will run, fetching and verifying the configured pacts from your Pactflow account, and publishing the results back.
+After you have pushed your changes to the workflow files, the provider pipeline will run, fetching and verifying the configured pacts from your PactFlow account, and publishing the results back.
 The `can-i-deploy` command will pass, and allow the provider to be deployed. ✅
 :::

 #### Expected state by the end of this step